FindArticles FindArticles

 Pricing and availability outlook

-What to watch at the reveal
+What to look for at the unveiling

-Three signals will indicate how ambitious Ear (3) really is: a step-change in ANC and mic performance, support for next-gen wireless standards such as Bluetooth LE Audio with LC3, and endurance gains without a bulky case.
-Keep an eye on codec support (LDAC or LHDC), dust resistance ratings for everyday durability, and how Nothing addresses gaming latency.
+Three signals will tell us just how ambitious Ear (3) is: a step-change in ANC and mic performance; support for next-gen wireless standards like Bluetooth LE Audio with LC3; and endurance gains without a bulky case.

 Latest News